SeanHwangG/test/software/file.md

   * Spelling correction and approximate completion: will fix minor mistake typing a directory name
   * Plugin and theme support: ZSH includes many different plugin frameworks

-* Linux
+* Linux: Tries to make the distribution more user-friendly with more convenient features
   * Developed originally by Bell Laboratorie
   * Kernel interacts with computer hardwares to allow software / hardware to exchange information
-  * Tries to make the distribution more user-friendly with more convenient features
   * Four categories based on original distribution - Arch, Debian, Red Hat, and Slackware

 * Red Hat: CentOS, Fedora, and Red Hat Enterprise Linux are derived